pminina01/readthedocs/Home.md

 For .Net Standard users, check the  [Platform support](platform-support) table, as there is a limited set implemented.
 Check the column `NetStandard`.
 To read more about  NetStandard, see [the docs from Microsoft](https://docs.microsoft.com/en-us/dotnet/articles/standard/library)

+For structured logging, introduced in NLog 4.5, see [How to use structured logging](How-to-use-structured-logging)

 Are you missing some targets, layout renderers or renderers in NLog?
 [Check to extend NLog](Extending-NLog) or even better, [contribute to NLog](https://github.com/NLog/NLog#contributing)!